 Senator Quinn, in the last few years the Feargal Quinn of old has become rather quiet.
 Are you suffering from creative burn-out?

-Our "boomerang principle", i.e., to get the customers to come back again is still our overriding one.
-But even before I sold Superquinn, its strong expansion throughout the 90s meant that inevitably my role had changed.
+Our 'boomerang principle', i.e., to get the customers to come back again is still our overriding one.
+But even before I sold Superquinn, its strong expansion throughout the 1990's meant that inevitably my role had changed.

 As an advisor to the company, I now see my main role as inculcating core values throughout the company, namely: "Respect" for our colleagues, "Service" to our customers, a "Value" proposition, which does not only include price, and "Passionate" about food, although we do offer some non-food.